TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 I even wrote a blog post about how [I wrote a blog post about that](https://www.todepond.com/wikiblogarden/my-wikiblogarden/posts/about/that) and it's fun being able do that double tag joke in person.

-If you don't know what a "tag" is then feel free to write my post about jokes called [What is a joke](https://www.todepond.com/wikiblogarden/art/comedy/).
+If you don't know what a "tag" is then feel free to read my post about jokes called [What is a joke](https://www.todepond.com/wikiblogarden/art/comedy/).

 ## Chaos to the canon

 Sometimes people send me private messages, despite me asking everyone to [Please stop sending me messages](https://www.todepond.com/wikiblogarden/social-media/para/messages/).
 And sometimes they ask me to write a blog post about something, or to hurry up on one that's in progress.

-This helped me discover a new business opportunity to add to my list of [How I get money](https://www.todepond.com/wikiblogarden/work/how-i-get-money) so I offered to fast track any blog post for the obscene price of 99 pounds
+This helped me discover a new business opportunity to add to my list of [How I get money](https://www.todepond.com/wikiblogarden/work/how-i-get-money): I offered to fast track any blog post for the obscene price of 99 pounds

-Unexpectedly, two people paid it.
-Thank you to those two!
+Surprisingly, two people paid it.
+Thank you to both of you!
 One person specified no preference, so the second person got to choose, and they chose [Chaos to the canon](https://www.todepond.com/wikiblogarden/london/canon/chaos/no-escape/).

 <br>